nataliecardot/100-days-of-code/r2-log.md

 **Today's Progress:** Continued React app project.

 **Notes:**
-* With 2017 release of npm 5, --save became default (no longer needed), and a package.json file was then automatically created.
-Before then, packages were installed with npm install, but dependencies weren't added to package.json; --save was needed to add them to it.
+* With 2017 release of npm 5, creation of a package.json file and the `--save`  command (which adds dependencies to package.json) became the default when running `npm install`.
+Before then, packages were installed with `npm install`, but dependencies weren't added to package.json; `--save` was needed to add them to it.
 See https://stackoverflow.com/questions/19578796/what-is-the-save-option-for-npm-install

 ### R2D47

 **Today's Progress:** Continued React app project.

 **Notes:**
-* Parsing JSON with response.json() means converting the string received by the web server into a JSON object.
+* Parsing JSON with `response.json()` means converting the string received by the web server into a JSON object.
 (Encoding JSON is the opposite of parsing it.)

 ### R2D48